solita/solita.github.com/_posts/2026-01-21-mcp-what-and-how.md

 Connect your LLM to internal documentation, wikis, or knowledge bases.
 Employees can ask natural language questions and get answers grounded in your organization's specific information.
 Solitaire forexample.

 ### **Flight Information System** *(Our Example)*
 In this blog post, we'll explore a practical example: a flight information system.
-We'll create an MCP server that provides access to flight data – departures, arrivals, cost, gate information.
+We'll create an MCP server that provides access to flight data; departures, arrivals, cost, gate information.
 This demonstrates how MCP can transform static data into an interactive, queryable service that responds to natural language.

 ### **Multi-Source Intelligence**
 The real power emerges when you connect multiple plugin-like MCP servers simultaneously.
-Imagine an assistant that can query your calendar, email, project management tool, and documentation – all in a single conversation, providing synthesized insights across systems.
+Imagine an assistant that can query your calendar, read/create tickets from your favorite project management tool, and update documentation, all in a single conversation, providing synthesized insights across systems.

 ## Implementation: Building an MCP Server